New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: Analytic Single Electron Solution

 Finally we comment on the uniqueness of the eigenfunctions and its boundary conditions.
 Since the radial equation is a second-order differential equation it allows for, in general, two linearly independent solutions.
 A unique solution is then usually either fixed by choosing appropriate boundary conditions or by normalizability.
 Since the different forms of the radial equations are of Sturm-Liouville type, there are very general results available that clarify which conditions are appropriate for a self-adjoint Hamiltonian~\cite{zettl2010sturm, bailey2001algorithm}.
 At $\rho \rightarrow \infty$ no boundary condition can be chosen and normalizability singles out the unique asymptotic form of the two linearly independent solutions $\nu_{\pm}(\rho) = e^{\pm \rho/2}$.
 At the lower endpoint $\rho = 0$ normalizability singles out the unique form if $l \neq 0$ in analogy to the three-dimensional hydrogen case.~\cite{teschl2014mathematical} This becomes apparent from Eq.~\eqref{eq:lagid}, for which a Sturm-Liouville classification of the different endpoints based on the value of $l$ exists.~\cite{bailey2001algorithm,everitt2005catalogue} Again, in analogy to the usual hydrogen case, for $l=0$ different boundary conditions at $\rho=0$ can be chosen, and we have selected the usual Friedrich's boundary conditions~\cite{bailey2001algorithm,everitt2005catalogue}.

 \textbf{Analytic solutions for $g_s=0$:}

 Notice that our analytic solution also applies for $g_s=0$, which is equivalent to no Stern-Gerlach term (neglected Zeeman interaction), i.e. the normal Schr\"odinger equation is solved instead of the Pauli equation.
 For this reduced Hamiltonian, we find that the expressions for the eigenvalues and eigenstates given in Eqs. (\ref{eq:Etotbound}) and (\ref{eq:eigf}) still apply, when setting $s=0$ and $n\geq l>0$.
-However, despite this minor modifications, emerging from the interaction of the spin-$1/2$ particles with the magnetic field, local properties of the resulting many-body problem (non-interacting electron gas) can strongly deviate between $g_s=2$ and $g_s=0$, as will be shown in Sec. \ref{sec:egas}.
+However, despite this minor modifications, emerging from the interaction of the spin-$1/2$ particles with the magnetic field, local properties can strongly deviate between $g_s=2$ and $g_s=0$, as will be shown in Sec. \ref{sec:egas}.